 My acute grief and forever love for Molly is its own thing and needs its own post when I am better equipped to write it.
 But today Molly’s journey and the changing of the years made me think of the T.S.
 Eliot quote written above.
 Every end a beginning.
 How hopeful that is!

 For me, new beginnings mean things like taking time to set healthier habits now that I am no longer needing to care for Molly in such consuming ways.
 I miss my old routine so much, even the dreaded eye drops that I know Molly doesn’t miss at all.
+(To be fair, she got the short end of that stick.)
 My heart breaks a little when I wake up in the morning and she’s not crunching from the pile of treats my husband gave her before his shower (we were definitely in cat spoiling mode!), or running to me for her morning brushes.
 While I never want to lose those memories, I am trying to make a new routine by reading from a book between the time I wake up until James leaves for work and beginning my own work day, filling my “Molly time” with something relaxing vs. opening my laptop or clicking around aimlessly online, or thinking about what I have lost.
 Every end a beginning.

 My husband has his own changes to make and goals he wants to reach now that his routine is different.
 He had “night duty” with Molly because he naturally stays up later, but that often meant a few extra chores before he could relax and sleep.
 He’s working to channel that found rest and energy into his physical health.

 Our theory is that things are different anyway.
 Everything from our routines to the way our house looks and sounds.
 (Who knew the absence of a tiny cat and her thousand toys could cause a house to echo?)
 Why not guide those changes for good, to the extent we can?
 Every end a beginning.